|

 the screen says 1984.

-Konami Industry has short after a big sale outside U.S. for the MSX platform.
+Konami Industry has short after a big sale outside the U.S. for the MSX platform.

-Maybe the company is dead, but not our beloved ColecoVision and our games, it will only
+still around, but not our beloved ColecoVision, it will only

 die slow.

-The problem with our ColecoVisions lifetime is limited by the range of components
+The problem with our ColecoVisions is the lifetime, it's limited by the range of components

-And remember there will still be produced games even today.
+And remember there will still be produced ColecoVision games even today.

 This is one of the

-original Coleco brands from the former company, but not the oldest.
+original Coleco Brand from the former company Coleco Inc.

 The common name was ColecoVision.